Highlights & Basics

 - Symptoms of acute conjunctivitis include an irritated red eye with a watery or purulent discharge.

-- There are a range of causes of acute conjunctivitis, including allergy, bacterial or viral infection, mechanical stress, and irritation by toxic chemicals or medication.
+- There are a range of causes of acute conjunctivitis, including allergy, bacterial or viral infection, mechanical stress, and irritation by toxic chemicals or drugs.

 - Allergic conjunctivitis is usually bilateral with watery discharge and itching.